VineetMittal007/LingoMate/README.md

 ## Technologies Used

 - Vue.js: The front-end framework used for building interactive user interfaces.
-- HTML5/CSS3: For structuring and styling the web application.
+- CSS3: For styling the web application.
-- JavaScript: For adding dynamic behavior to the application.
 - Local Storage: Used to save translation history persistently across sessions.

 ## Project setup